Saif-Uddin-93/Console-Finances/README.md

 ## Description

-This project was created to practive the practical uses of loops and arrays in JavaScript.
+This project was created to practice the practical uses of loops and arrays in JavaScript.
 In this practice, the scenario given was to output to the console a financial analysis of a dataset to determine the following:

 * Total months,
 * The total net profit/loss,
-* Average change inbetween months,
+* Average change in between months,
 * Greatest increase in profit,
 * Greatest loss

 These help with identifying key information from the dataset to see if a particular business period was profitable and see if that data correlates with other aspects of business that may explain the profit/loss.

-Main things I've learnt from this project is:
+The main things I've learned from this project are:
 * How to use string interpolation in JavaScript,
-* How to format numbers to region specific formats which helps with the localisation of applications.
+* How to format numbers to region-specific formats which helps with the localisation of applications.

 ## Table of Contents